Leaflet Distribution N22

 Bowes Park

 The North-Eastern corner of N22 above White Hart Lane is one of the nicer areas that can be found in this postcode.
 It’s full of green spaces and of relatively large Victorian terraced houses.
-Especially in comparison to Bowes Park.

 Alexandra Palace

-If we move further West we find ourselves close to Alexandra Palace.
+If we move further west we find ourselves close to Alexandra Palace.
 This part of N22 in many ways resembles it’s nearest neighbour Muswell Hill.
 It is a beautiful area with one of the nicer North London parks and lovely Victorian homes and town-houses.

-We also cover these places in North London
+We also cover these areas

 Islington,Cannonbury & Hoxton N1, East Finchley, Hampstead Garden Suburbs N2, Finchley N3, Finsbury Park and Stroud Green N4, Highbury N5, Highgate N6, Crouch End N8, Holloway N7, Muswell Hill N10, Wood Green N22, Upper Holloway and Hornsey Rise N19, Stoke Newington and Stamford Hill N16, High Barnet EN5, Totteridge N20, Tottenham N15, Tottenham Green N15, Southgate N14, Palmers Green N13, North Finchley N12, New Barnet EN4, Arnos Grove N11

-We also cover these places in North-West London
+in North-West London

 Camden and Primrose Hill NW1, Willesden Green & Brondesbury Park NW2, Hampstead and Belsize Park NW3, Kentish Town NW5, West Hampstead, Kilburn and Queens Park.
 NW6, St John’s Wood & Primrose Hill NW8, Kensal Rise and Kensal Green London NW10, Golders Green & Hampstead Garden Suburb NW11, Mill Hill NW7